 We have temporarily removed crayons, toys and any non-essential items from waiting areas and the pool deck and will transition to other celebrations instead of our usual high-fives – just for the time being - to be extra careful!

 Yes, we are allowing only one parent or guardian to accompany a child to their lesson.
 This includes the pool deck and viewing area.
+Special exception for parent/guardian for the tadpole and Swimboree classes with a parent/guardian in the water with the student: We are allowing a second parent/guardian to be on the pool deck during the lesson while the first parent/guardian is taking the lesson in the water with the student.

 Yes, due to the class size limit, as well as the reduction in classes, we will now have far fewer people on deck as we had before.
 This will support good social distancing behavior.